jahto/HSLDataKafkaExample/README.md

 ### TrafficDataLineTransformer

-- Adds vehicles operating on a line as a list to line information and pushes the data downstream.
+- Adds vehicles operating on a line as a list to line information, and adds missing stop data, adjust timetables according to observed delays and pushes the data downstream.

+### TrafficDataStopTransformer

+- Aggregates stop data generated in TrafficDataLineTransformer to real-time timetables for individual stops.

+### ActiveMQConnector

+- Feeds the transformed and enhanced data to ActiveMQ queues, so the webserver can serve real-time data to clients over WebSockets/STOMP.
+To be written.

-### HSLDataWebServer
+### TrafficDataWebServer

-Serves JSON-formatted data from the streams constructed in HSLDataStreamTransformer.
+Serves JSON-formatted data from the streams constructed in different transformers and perhaps later from ActiveMQ.

 ### TrafficDataWebServer.NET